KSimonnet/massiveOpenOnlineCoursesMOOC/OnlineMovieStore/README.md

 1. Install SQL Server 2020 and SQL Server Management Studio (SSMS)

 2. Upon opening SSMS, the login interface will pop-up.
-Copy what's in the filed "Server name".
+Copy what's in the field "Server name".
 This's the name of your database server

 3. Open the file located at: `src/BackEnd-Apis/index.ts`